GraemeMalcolm/ai-stuff/instructions/10-language-understanding.md

     ```

 5. At the top right of the editor pane, use the **...** button to open the menu and select **Save** to save your changes.
 Then open the menu again and select **Close Editor**.
-7. In the PowerShell pane, enter the following command to run the code:
+6. In the PowerShell pane, enter the following command to run the code:

     ```
-    .ai-900\understand.ps1 "Turn on the light"
+    .\ai-900\understand.ps1 "Turn on the light"
     ```

+7. Review the results - the app should have predicted that the intended action is to switch on the light.
+8. Now try another command:

+    ```
+    .\ai-900\understand.ps1 "Switch the fan off"
+    ```

+9. Review the results from this command- the app should have predicted that the intended action is to switch off the fan.
+10. Experiment with a few more commands; including commands that the model was not trained to support, such as "Hello" or "switch on the oven".
+The app should generally understand commands for which its language model is defined, and fail gracefully for other input.